-Somewhat lost this month in the fervor of the two SBA PPP funding events is the upcoming day of reckoning when participants will have the ability to convert the low-interest loans into forgivable grants.
+Somewhat lost this past month in the fervor of the two SBA PPP funding events is the upcoming day of reckoning when participants will have the ability to convert the low-interest loans into forgivable grants.
 To do so, businesses will need to document that the funds were used primarily for payroll and overhead (rent/utilities.)

 As with the PPP application process, the loan forgiveness conversion is somewhat confusing.
 For lenders, here are five important procedural issues to consider: